SEND and Inclusion

 Where appropriate and needed we work closely with Leeds City Council to ensure the needs of all students are met.
 The link below gives details of the Leeds Local Offer.

 Review of our SEND Local Offer

 This offer statement will be reviewed annually.
-However, as already stated, due to the small nature of the school our offer is very personal and specific and it will be adjusted and amended regularly as the school expands and the cohorts change.
+Our offer is very personal and specific and it will be adjusted and amended regularly as the school expands and the cohorts change.

 SEN Information Report